 Sweet double track, and swooping trail.
-No speed.
+Still awesome, but I still had absolutely no speed.

 On the Singletrack from Hell, the cramp hit me hard.
 Like, really hard.
-It wasn’t a full-blown wincer, but it was close.
+It wasn’t a full-blown incapacitator, but it was close.

-The pain of a cramp is bad on a good day.
-On a cold day, with daylight waning, and snow starting to fall, and tired legs, and a sodden down jacket, and water dripping from my forehead, and toes uncovered (What!
+The pain of a cramp is bad on a good day, but on a cold day, and now with daylight waning (and snow starting to fall–noice), and tired legs, and a sodden down jacket, and water dripping from my forehead, and toes uncovered (What?
 Stupid new booties—one friggin’ job…) I stepped off my bike to stretch my cramp.

-Whoosh.
-Standing in the snow up to your waist is not a good way to ease the discomfort of a cramp.
+You might think that standing waist seep in the snow is not a good way to ease the discomfort of a cramp.

-Pedal, pedal, walk and grunt, I was going to finish this race.
+Pedal, pedal, walk and grunt.
+Ugh, I was going to finish this race.

 My mind wandered.
-I thought about the epic playlist I brought for the drive; I thought about work and family and my birth kids and my student kids; I thought about blueberry Poptarts and the difference between an Executive Director and a non-Executive Director; and avocados and the Epic 8 Hour and the word venti (20 ounces of coffee?) and that jerk Thanos and his stupid stone (whatever it’s called) and Crokinole and my freewheel…
+I thought about the epic playlist I brought for the drive; I thought about work, and family, and my birth kids, and my student kids; I thought about blueberry Poptarts, and avocados, and the Epic 8 Hour, and the word venti (20 ounces of coffee?), and that jerk Thanos and his stupid stone (whatever it’s called), and Crokinole, and my freewheel…

 And I thought about my freewheel.
-You can pedal a bike backwards, but you won’t move.
+You can pedal backwards on a bike, but you won’t move.
 If you want to move, you have to pedal forward.